© Bruce Goodman 16 June 2018

 “There’s no doubt that our daughter takes after her late grandmother,” added Mrs McBride.
 “They both have green fingers as can be seen by the size of that potato.
 And she’s only nine!
 There were four boys ahead of her, but she beat eighteen other boys and two girls with her potato.”

-Letter to Editor I: I am shocked and horrified that the parent of the "girl" who got fifth in the potato growing competition have already determined the gender of their child.
+Letter to Editor I: I am shocked and horrified that the parents of the "girl" who got fifth in the potato growing competition have already determined the gender of their child.
 She is only nine, for goodness sake, and already she is having her parents’ old-fashioned definitions of sexuality rammed down her throat.
 Who said the child wants to be a girl?
 Who determined at such a young age that she should be female?
 While I congratulate the child on getting fifth with its potato I am sure the child shall come somewhere near the bottom when it comes to coming to terms with its own sexuality.

 Letter to Editor II: How dare the school run a competition.
 A competition exists to make those who do not win feel bad about themselves.
 The school could have had instead a Celebrate the Potato Week.
 But no!
 They have to go and tell most of the students that they are losers.
 Even the little girl who got fifth is a loser.
 There can be only one winner in a competition and that is the person who gets first.
 The girl is a big-time loser and that is all this potato competition is telling her.